LadyNaggaga/Microsoft-Web-Camp-TTT-/README.md

 Also consider an example of bower (either in the existing templates or from a new command line) to install jQuery bower init bower install jQuery --save

-#note results in bower_components/jquery/dist folder
+Note the added files in bower_components/jquery/dist folder.
+We've seen lots of attendees lately not having any experience with npm or bower.

 ### Running, improving and maintaining a site in the real world
 Talk about running, improving, and maintaining a site in the real world in the context of three different scenarios: scale, change, and environments.